 * Based on combined average salaries of job titles including Senior Product Manager, Product Manager and Associate Product Manager on paysa.com

 The only city in the world where all of the auto brands are represented.

 As home to UPS, Coca-Cola and Home Depot, Atlanta is also becoming an emerging tech hot-spot.

 One of the top 20 high-tech cities in the world, and still climbing.

-CHICAGO, UNITED STATES
+NEW YORK CITY, UNITED STATES